Verjamem

 Verjamem (meaning "I believe" in Slovene) was a centre-left political party in Slovenia.
-The party is led by Igor Šoltes, former President of the Court of Auditors.
+The party was led by Igor Šoltes, former President of the Court of Auditors.

 At the 2014 European Parliament election, the party received 10.46% of the vote, winning one of Slovenia's eight seats in the parliament taken by party leader Igor Šoltes, who chose to sit with The Greens–European Free Alliance (Greens/EFA) group as an associated MEP.

 The party received 0.78% of the vote in the Slovenian parliamentary election on 13 July 2014, and did not win any seats in parliament.